CategoriesArchitecture Tourism

 • Mohatta Palace Timings: The museum is open Tuesday to Sunday, from 11:00 AM to 6:00 PM.
 It remains closed on Mondays and public holidays.
 On Fridays, the museum observes a prayer break from 1:00 PM to 3:00 PM.

-• Mohatta Palace Tickets: Mohatta Palace ticket costs Rs.
+• Mohatta Palace Tickets: Mohatta Palace ticket price is Rs.
 30 for adults, while children under 12 enter for free.

 • Facilities: The museum offers guided tours, educational programs, and workshops.
 Visitors can also enjoy photography in designated areas, ensuring everyone can capture memories without disturbing exhibits.